-Also referred to as Luxemburgerli, these very sweet confections are composed of a crunchy meringue-based outer layer made with eggs, icing sugar, granulated sugar, almond powder and food colouring.
-The decadent filling is made of ganache, buttercream or jam and ranges in flavour from the traditional raspberry and chocolate to (my personal favourites) espresso, lemon, green tea and rose.
+Also referred to as Luxemburgerli, these very sweet confections are composed of a crunchy meringue-based outer layer made with eggs, icing sugar, granulated sugar, almond powder, and food coloring.

 Though made with fairly simple ingredients, these baked delights are anything but simple to make (trust me, I've tried and failed miserably).
 I suggest heading to the experts, aka your local French bakery, if you are ready for melt-in-your-mouth goodness.

-If you would like to try one of these sweet treats in Paris, head to the Laduree Bakery, said to be the original creator of macarons.
-It is one of the most renowned bakeries in this famous city and the piles of pastries and colourful treats will make you feel like you have stumbled into the decadent world of Marie Antoinette.
+If you would like to try one of these sweet treats in Paris, head to the Laduree Bakery, It is one of the most renowned bakeries in this famous city and the piles of pastries and colorful treats will make you feel like you have stumbled into the decadent world of Marie Antoinette!

 - How to Eat Like a Local on Your Next Trip